Good Sensory Learning Blog

 Posted by Erica Warren on

 With the integration of technology into the classroom and limited instructional time, teachers spend less and less time on the teaching of penmanship.
 In fact, many schools have stopped teaching script altogether.
-Instead, the instruction and practice time, that was once used to refine printing and cursive skills, have been reallocated to other tasks such as keyboarding.
+Instead, the instruction and practice time that was once used to refine printing and cursive skills has been reallocated to other tasks, such as keyboarding.
 What Are the Long-Term Effects of Limited Instruction on Penmanship?
 Because young learners are spending less time on penmanship, many students do not fully develop this skill, and their fine motor abilities suffer.
 Therefore, when they write, they have to think about letter...

 Read more →